 - How much does the skin check appointment and diagnosis cost?
 Is there a fee for me to come back if a mole needs to be cut out?
 How much does it cost to cut out each mole?

 You can also visit a different kind of clinic, one where your appointment is with a melanographer and your spots are diagnosed by dermatologists.

 Melanoma Detection and Diagnosis Clinics

-All Molemap by Dermatologists clinics are run by melanographers who are registered nurses with specialised training in the early detection of melanoma and other skin cancers.
+All MoleMap clinics are run by melanographers who are registered nurses with specialised training in the early detection of melanoma and other skin cancers.
 Your spots are reviewed and diagnosed by a dermatologists after your appointment – via telemedicine.

 The melanographer conducts a thorough head-to-toe skin check using a dermatoscope to assess suspicious moles or lesions.
 The melanographer takes images of the internal structure of your moles.
 Once the test is complete, the melanographer then securely sends the images to experienced dermatologists for expert diagnosis and reporting.

 But what truly sets MoleMap apart is the advanced technology they’ve pioneered to detect and diagnose early stage melanoma.
 In fact, since 1997, they have been the global leaders in scanning and diagnosing melanoma and skin cancer.

 This state-of-the-art technology is comprised of three main parts:

 - Thorough skin check.
 They use a handheld dermatoscope to perform a thorough head-to-toe skin check.
 The dermatoscope allows them to see the intricate structures of your moles and note any suspicious features.